fakedrtom/SVAFotate/README.md

 Also by default an annotation reflecting the number of matches per data source in the BED file is also added.
 For example, if CCDG is one of the data sources in the input BED file, then `CCDG_Count` is added and lists the number of CCDG matching SVs.

+##### A note on matching more complex SVs
+As previously mentioned, matching SVs are defined as an SV from the input VCF that shares an overlap of genomic coordinates with an SV in the BED file, provided that these SVs share the same SVTYPE.
+This is fairly straightforward for many SVTYPES, such as, DELs, DUPs, and INVs.
+This matching scheme can be more complicted for other SVTYPEs.
+Insertions (INSs) for example are often reported as a single basepair (or 2bp) genomic coordinate with an accompanying SVLEN that reflects the size of the insertion.
+INSs are still matched based on overlapping coordinates, which generally means that INSs only match when their coordinates are (nearly) the same.
+Reported SVLENs for INSs are then used if certain options (such as `-f` or `-a best`) or requested to better refine the matching INSs.
+Other even more complex SVTYPES may require more specialized attention.
+In some of these cases, it may be helpful to include the `-a mis` parameter which would add annotations regarding overlapping SVs that have different SVTYPEs.
+For more information please see the [Extra Annotations](https://github.com/fakedrtom/SVAFotate#extra-annotations) section.

 Beyond the defaults of SVAFotate are a number of optional arguments that may result in improved or more detailed annotations.
 Some of these are highly recommended for